Team-2502/PiVision/README.md

 # PiVision

 This was written for the 2017 FRC challenge FIRST Steamworks.
 This code calculates the deviation of the vision target is from the center of the frame.
+It is currently designed to take frames from a camera that is behind a green bandpass filter (unfortunately, ours was defective).
 This information is sent to the robot via NetworkTables (a library specific to FRC).

 ## Usage